YohanV1/InvoiceGPT/README.md

 Figure out how to account for all the different attributes that an invoice may have.

 st.page_link - go to different pages from a button

+20th sept to do:
+add google auth
+add more stuff to sidebar (contact us, about us?) make chatbot UI and sql agent go thru streamlit api reference